Talmudic academies in Syria Palaestina: Location of the Patriarchate

-In the time of Shimon ben Gamaliel II, the seat of the Patriarchate frequently shifted location; its first move being from Usha to Shefa-'Amr; thence, under Simeon's son and successor, Judah the Prince, to Beit She'arim; and finally to Sepphoris, where a celebrated disciple of Akiba, Jose ben Halafta, had been teaching.
-Only with great difficulty could Shimon ben Gamaliel establish his authority over this pupil of Akiba, who far outshone him in learning.
+In the time of Shimon ben Gamaliel II, the seat of the Patriarchate frequently shifted location; its first move being from Usha to Shefarʻam; thence, under Simeon's son and successor, Judah ha-Nasi, to Beth Sheʿarim; and finally to Sepphoris, where a celebrated disciple of Aqiba, Jose ben Halafta, had been teaching.
+Only with great difficulty could Shimon ben Gamaliel establish his authority over this pupil of Aqiba, who far outshone him in learning.

 Shimon's son, Judah I, however, was fortunate enough to unite with his inherited rank the indisputable reputation of a distinguished scholar, a combination of great importance under the circumstances.
 Judah, in whom "Torah and dignity" were combined, was the man appointed to close an important epoch and to lay the foundation of a new one.
-The academy at Sepphoris, to which eminent students from Babylonia also flocked, erected an indestructible monument to itself through Judah's activity in editing the Mishnah, which attained to canonical standing as the authentic collection of the legal traditions of religious practise.
-In the Mishnah, the completion of which was accomplished soon after the death of its author or editor (about 219), the schools both of the Land of Israel and of Babylonia received a recognized text-book, upon which the lectures and the debates of the students were thence-forward founded.
-The recognition of Rabbi Judah's Mishnah marks a strong dividing line in the history of the Academies and their teachers: it indicates the transition from the age of the Tannaim to that of the Amoraim.
+The academy at Sepphoris, to which eminent students from Lower Mesopotamia ("Babylonia") also flocked, erected an indestructible monument to itself through Judah's activity in editing the Mishnah, which attained to canonical standing as the authentic collection of the legal traditions of religious practise.
+In the Mishna, the completion of which was accomplished soon after the death of its author or editor (about 219), the Talmudic academies of Palestine and Babylonia had a test on which the lectures and the debates of the students were based.
+The recognition of the Mishna marks a strong dividing line in the history of the Academies and their teachers: it indicates the transition from the age of the Tannaim to that of the Amoraim.